opensecuritycontroller/community/development/build_osc_image.md

 #### Maven Proxy Setup
 If connecting through a proxy create or modify `~/.m2/setting.xml` providing the proxy settings.

-### 4 :  Create CentOS Schroot Environment
+### 5 :  Create CentOS Schroot Environment
-OSC build process requires CentOS chroot environment to generate a VMDK,QCOW2 or a RAW image.
+OSC build process requires CentOS chroot environment to generate a VMDK, QCOW2 or a RAW image.
 This CentOS schroot environment allows the user to run a command or a login shell in a chroot environment.

 To create a CentOS schroot environment run following commands:
 `$ cd /local-working-directory/osc-core/osc-server-bon/bin`
 `$ ./create-centos`

-### 5 : Build Commands
+### 6 : Build Commands
-This section explains all the build command formats required to generate different type of images like VMDK,QCOW2 and RAW images.
+This section explains all the build command formats required to generate different type of images like VMDK, QCOW2 and RAW images.
 OSC virtual appliance will be packaged and distributed in OVF format.

 Go to osc-core directory
 `$ cd /local-working-directory/osc-core/`